Last updated January 13th, 2023.

 Besides that, Kasikornbank and SCB are solid banking options.
 The former is generally easier to open an account with as a foreigner compared to the latter.

 Step 2: Trade Stocks in Thailand

-The Stock Exchange of Thailand has about 600 listed companies and is Southeast Asia’s second biggest in terms of market capitalization after Singapore’s.
+Here’s a quick overview of what you can expect though: the Stock Exchange of Thailand has about 600 listed companies.
+In fact, it’s Southeast Asia’s second biggest in terms of market capitalization after Singapore’s.

-For the mechanics, you should feel comfortable trading in Thailand if you’ve traded anywhere else.
+Concerning the exact mechanics of the stock exchange, you should feel comfortable trading stocks in Thailand if you’ve traded anywhere else in the world.